 Chen Fanyun graduated from the Bachelor in Architecture, RIBA Part 1, at Xi'an Jiaotong-Liverpool University in 2019.
 She has since then worked as an architectural assistant in Jukou county advising on several projects concerned with the local built heritage.

-Dr Ominda Nanayakkara joined the department of civil engineering at XJTLU as a lecturer in 2011 after obtaining PhD from the University of Tokyo, Japan.
+Dr Ominda Nanayakkara is Associate Professor in the Department of Civil Engineering at XJTLU, which he joined in 2011 after obtaining his PhD from the University of Tokyo, Japan.
 He is a Chartered Civil Engineer at Institution of Civil Engineers, UK (CEng, MICE), an Associate Member of the Institution of Engineers Sri Lanka (AMIESL), and a Fellow of the Higher Education Academy (FHEA).
 He was the Programme Director of BEng Civil Engineering at XJTLU and now serving as the Chair of the Departmental Learning and Teaching Committee.